sandermak/java-next-labs/01-modules/02-services-begin/README.md

 ## Step 1
 Ensure that the `logger.client` module compiles, it currently has a compile error because of the import of `Logging`.
-You can fix this by defining the `logger.client` and `logger.api` modules correctly.
+You can fix this by defining the `logger.client` and `logger.api` module descriptors correctly.
 If you did this correctly, compiling and running the `logger.client` will succeed (even though it doesn't do anything yet).

 ## Step 2
-Add a appropriate `ServiceLoader` invocation to the `main` method, that obtains all services that implement `Logging`.
+Add an appropriate `ServiceLoader` invocation to the `main` method, that obtains all services that implement `Logging`.
 For each instance returned by the `ServiceLoader`, invoke the `log` method with a message.
 Use the [ServiceLoader JavaDoc](https://docs.oracle.com/javase/10/docs/api/java/util/ServiceLoader.html) if necessary.
 The `logging.client` module should still compile and run, but it still doesn't do anything, because there are no service providers yet.